romanshpakovych/test-tp/README.md

-Add plugin to any project simply added its as separate module and set the path like this or put it anywhere you prefer and set the path relatively
+Add plugin to a project by simply adding it as separate module and set the path

 dependencies:
   pose_detection_plugin:
     path: ../pose_detection_plugin

-Then call from your projects's '/lib' PoseDetectionPlugin.processFrame() or add any needed method in the same way as this one
+Call PoseDetectionPlugin.processFrame() from your project's '/lib' or add any needed method in the same way as this one

 PoseDetectionPlugin.processFrame()